joannesong/AC-Android/DSA/sorting/README.md

 > Exercise: What is the worst-case runtime of insertion sort?
 Can you think of any strategies to make it more efficient?

 > Exercise: Write three test methods for your sorting algorithm and run them to confirm that your implementation is correct.

-# Stop HERE!!!!
-No need to read past these lines :)

 ## Merge Sort